As you shop around for credit card processing services, you quickly realize that is not the most honest industry.

 In other words, you will be charged twice for processing premium credit card transactions, resulting in higher fees than with your original pricing.

 Nothing says "We don't value small businesses" like penalizing them for not processing enough transactions.
 Unfortunately, most small merchants soon realize that their low monthly fee is actually quite high.

-#5 Contract Cancelation Fees
+#5 Contract Cancellation Fees

-Most processors have cancelation fees or early termination fees.
+Most processors have cancellation fees or early termination fees.
 Instead of providing a good service at a good rate to keep your business, they implement long-term contracts to try and deter merchants from switching to a more affordable provider.